Whitetail-CR/CoTEC/README.md

 ## License 📄

-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/Whitetail-CR/CoTEC/blob/master/LICENSE) file for details
+This project is licensed under the GNU License - see the [LICENSE.md](https://github.com/Whitetail-CR/CoTEC/blob/master/LICENSE) file for details

 ***
 <p align="center">